Two Cornell Big Day birders and a tour leader tell how they learned to identify birds by ear — and you can too!

-4. Track down birds on your own
+4. Track down birds on your own, go exploring by yourself

 When it comes to building your ID toolbox, all the birders I spoke with agree there is no substitute for going out and tracking down birds on your own.
 Thompson, who’s been birding since he was eight and is reluctant to give away his age, admits bird-song CDs didn’t even exist when he was starting out.
 “I did have a couple of 45s, and I’d listen to those, but mostly I just did an awful lot of exploring by myself.”